Using an Airbyte Server (advanced)

 Setting up an Airbyte Server

-With a full Airbyte server you will get an infrastructure that manages the scheduled runs of these connections as well as an Airbyte UI that helps to manage your Airbyte connections as well as.
+With a full Airbyte server you will get an infrastructure that manages the scheduled runs of these connections as well as an Airbyte UI to manage your Airbyte connections.

 1. [recommended] We recommend you spin up an EC2 instance of the Airbyte app and a corresponding RDS.
-Follow along with the linked Airbyte docs to set up your server.
+Follow along with the linked Airbyte docs to set up your server using abctl and a values.yaml file.

 2. If you anticipate scaling issues hosting your Airbyte server on EC2 and expertise in managing Kubernetes, you can instead deploy Airbyte on Kubernetes.